Harry Parkes (diplomat): Early life

 Parkes was born in Birchill Hall in the parish of Bloxwich in Staffordshire, England.
 His father, Harry Parkes, was the founder of Parkes, Otway & Co., ironmasters.
 His mother died when he was four, while his father was killed in a carriage accident in the following year.
-He lived with his uncle, a retired naval officer, at Birmingham and was educated at a boarding school in Balsall Heath before entering King Edward's School, Birmingham in May 1838.
+He lived with his uncle, a retired naval officer, in Birmingham and was educated at a boarding school in Balsall Heath before entering King Edward's School, Birmingham in May 1838.

 Career in China (1841–64)

 First Opium War

 In June 1841, Parkes sailed to China to live with his cousin, Mary Wanstall, who was also the wife of the German missionary Karl Gützlaff.
 Upon arriving in Macau in October 1841, he prepared for employment in the office of John Robert Morrison, a translator of Sir Henry Pottinger, who was then the British envoy and plenipotentiary and superintendent of British trade in China.
-Around the time, the First Opium War (1839–42) was being fought between the British and the Qing Empire of China.
+Around this time, the First Opium War (1839–42) was being fought between the British and the Qing Empire of China.

 Parkes learnt the basics of the Chinese language and joined Morrison in Hong Kong in May 1842.
 On 13 June, he accompanied Pottinger on an expedition up the Yangtze River to Nanjing.
 He witnessed the Battle of Chinkiang, the last major battle of the First Opium War, on 21 July.
 He was also present at the signing of the Treaty of Nanking on board HMS Cornwallis on 29 August.